tramitit/guides/en/spain/model_190.md

 categories:
 - Spain
 date: '2024-06-17'
-description: Learn to complete Form 145, the essential form to communicate personal and family changes that affect your tax withholdings in Spain.
+description: Learn how to fill and submit Model 190 for withholdings and payments on account of Personal Income Tax in Spain.
+Step-by-step guide included.
 draft: false
-meta_title: 'Model 145: Complete Guide for Residents in Spain'
+meta_title: 'Model 190: Guide to Spanish Tax Withholding Declarations'
-title: 'Model 145: Complete Guide for Residents in Spain'
+title: 'Model 190: Guide to Spanish Tax Withholding Declarations'
 translationKey: spain-model_190
 ---

 ## Description